George0097/Random-Java-Scripts/README.md

-a random assortment of programs.
+A random assortment of programs.